HMS Amazon (D39): Design and construction

-Two different designs for the machinery were prepared, plus a third outline design.
-The "B" design was modified in November 1924 after building had begun, to take machinery capable of giving an extra 2 kn speed; this required extra length.
-After the initial trials in 1926, the turbines were altered.
+Two designs for the machinery were prepared, plus a third outline design.
+The "B" design was modified in November 1924 after building had begun, to take machinery capable of giving an extra 2 kn speed, which required extra length.
+After trials in 1926, the turbines were altered.
 Amazon was easily recognisable by her slab-sided funnels, characteristic of Thornycroft vessels.
 Most differences were internal.
 Unlike earlier designs, which were designed for home fleet service, they were designed for colonial use, with higher freeboard, cruising turbines and better ventilation.

 Armament was identical to that in the V and W-class destroyers built late during the First World War, and comprised four 4.7 in BL Mark I on CP Mk.VI** mountings.
 These weapons were based on an Army field piece and had separate bagged charges and no Quick Firing (QF) mechanism.
 The mountings had half shields and a maximum elevation of 30°.